MicrosoftDocs/Console-Docs/docs/createpseudoconsole.md

 This function is primarily used by applications attempting to be a terminal window for a command-line user interface (CUI) application.
 The callers become responsible for presentation of the information on the output stream and for collecting user input and serializing it into the input stream.

-The input and output streams contain information encoded as UTF-8.
-The information will be plain text interleaved with [Virtual Terminal Sequences](console-virtual-terminal-sequences.md).
+The input and output streams encoded as UTF-8 contain plain text interleaved with [Virtual Terminal Sequences](console-virtual-terminal-sequences.md).

-On the output stream, the sequences can be decoded by the calling application to help with presentation/layout of the plain text in a display window.
+On the output stream, the [virtual terminal sequences](console-virtual-terminal-sequences.md) can be decoded by the calling application to layout and present the plain text in a display window.

 On the input stream, plain text represents standard keyboard keys input by a user.
-More complicated operations are represented by encoding control keys and mouse movements as sequences embedded in this stream.
+More complicated operations are represented by encoding control keys and mouse movements as [virtual terminal sequences](console-virtual-terminal-sequences.md) embedded in this stream.

 The handle created by this function must be closed with [ClosePseudoConsole](closepseudoconsole.md) when operations are complete.